Laffargue-ElsysDesign/Software_RH/EmbeddedLinux/README.md

 ./petalinux-v2020.2-final-installer.run -d /opt/pkg/Petlainux
 ./Xilinx_Unified_2020.2_1118_1232_Lin64.bin
 ```
 Of course when you select the install folder in the xilinx installer menu, choose /opt/pkg/Xilinx.
 Vivado Download will take time.
-Wait this porcess to end before continuing
+Wait this process to end before continuing

 Then you can source Xilinx and Petalinux settings scripts: